gekkekoe/esphome-ecodan-hp/docs/auto-adaptive.md

 ### Understanding the Profiles (Simulator)

- You can now use the **[Auto-Adaptive Simulator](https://gekkekoe.github.io/esphome-ecodan-hp/auto-adaptive-sim.html)** to interactively test the settings.
+You can use the **[Auto-Adaptive Simulator](https://gekkekoe.github.io/esphome-ecodan-hp/auto-adaptive-sim.html)** to interactively test the settings.

-The simulator allows you to change all inputs (Return Temp, Room Temp, etc.) and instantly see how the algorithm will calculate the final flow temperature.
+The simulator allows you to change all inputs (Return Temp, Room Temp, etc.) and instantly see how the algorithm will calculate the final flow temperature using both the **Linear** and **Smoothstep** curves.

 ### How to Choose Your Profile

 The `Heating System Type` selector gives you six options, letting you choose both your physical system type and its "aggressiveness".

-* **UFH (Gentle / Quadratic):** For standard underfloor heating.
-Uses the gentle `error * error` curve to maximize stability and prevent overshoot. **This is the recommended default.**
+* **UFH (Gentle / Smoothstep):** For standard underfloor heating.
+Uses the gentle S-curve to maximize stability and prevent overshoot, while still being responsive during heat-up. **This is the recommended default.**
 * **UFH \* (Responsive / Linear):** For UFH systems that feel too slow to respond.
 Uses the more aggressive `linear` curve.

-* **Hybrid (Gentle / Quadratic):** For mixed systems.
+* **Hybrid (Gentle / Smoothstep):** For mixed systems.
 Treats the system gently, like UFH, to prevent the fast radiators from causing overshoot.
 * **Hybrid \* (Responsive / Linear):** For mixed systems where you want to prioritize the *fast comfort* of the radiators.
 This is a more aggressive, responsive setting.

-* **Radiators (Gentle / Quadratic):** For radiator-only systems with high thermal mass (e.g., old cast-iron radiators) where a gentle approach is still desired.
+* **Radiators (Gentle / Smoothstep):** For radiator-only systems with high thermal mass (e.g., old cast-iron radiators) where a gentle S-curve approach is still desired.
 * **Radiators \* (Responsive / Linear):** For standard, low-inertia radiators.
 This profile is the most responsive to changes in temperature.

 ---